Illness & Conditions - Health Conditions

 Manic behavior by a teen with bipolar disorder may result in such problems as:

-During depressive episodes, a teen may do poorly in school and may stop participating in activities he or she enjoyed in the past, such as a sports team.
+During depressive episodes, a teen may do poorly in school and may stop taking part in activities he or she enjoyed in the past, such as a sports team.

 Watch for warning signs of suicide, which can include preoccupation with death or suicide or a recent breakup of a relationship.